PhilipSkinner/elemental-lowcode/documentation/messaging.md

 * Incoming message definition
 * Security configuration
 * A handler
+* Storage configuration

+The messaging system comes with several storage engines, allowing the data to be presisted with different backends.
+The following backends are supported:

+* File system store
+* Postgres SQL
+* MySQL
+* MariaDB
+* MSSQL

+Each queue will be backed by `filesystem` storage by default.

 Here is an example queue definition:

 ```
 {
     "name": "myQueue",
+    "storageEngine" : "filesystem",
     "client_id": "my-client",
     "roles": {
         "needsRole": true,